Explore the Hot Springs and Diamond Lakes Region

 Lake Catherine is a fishing lake located between Hot Springs and Malvern.
 The 11-mile, 1,940-acre lake is surrounded by the breathtaking Ouachita Mountains.
 Lake Catherine State Park offers campsites, cabins and the only full-service marina on the lake, open in the summer months.
 Bonus: Many of the historic buildings in the park were built by the Civilian Conservation Corps in the 1930s.

 DeGray Lake is 13,400-acres and is home to the state’s only resort state park, DeGray Lake Resort State Park.
 The resort is the perfect spot for families where you can enjoy the great outdoors while staying in the on-site lodge.
-Enjoy unique dining experiences before heading to the beach or out on the trails.
+Play a round of golf at the scenic and challenging 18-hole championship course and enjoy unique dining experiences before heading to the beach or out on the trails.
 Want to get a fun workout in?
 Go disc golfing or horseback riding before soaking in the pool.

 Twelve-mile-long Lake Greeson is known for its excellent fishing and kayaking opportunities.
 But you can also partake in swimming holes, picnic areas and campsites that make it fun for families.
 There are also 45 miles of trails around the lake.
 Pick up a trail map at Daisy State Park where you can also book a campsite or yurt.

 One of the state’s most popular recreational and residential lakes, Lake Hamilton is the perfect family fun spot.
-The Belle of Hot Springs riverboat cruises the lake and Garvan Woodland Gardens is a botanical garden on the lake that can be accessed by boat or land.
+Garvan Woodland Gardens is a botanical garden on the lake that can be accessed by boat or land.
 Both make for the perfect getaway for any family.

 The Little Missouri River runs 29 miles through Ouachita National Forest, southwest of Mena.
 Below the river’s dam near Murfreesboro is a well-known stretch of trout fishing.
 If you’re into whitewater rafting, there is a series of wild rapids in its upper reaches with Class II and III ratings.
 If you aren’t up for that much adventure, take a swim in one of the deep pools or hike along the streambank to capture the very best of wildlife photography.